shinejeanG31/Labs_for-_MachineLearning/README.md

 **Lab2**
 The lab is to have insight of Cross Validation and Model Selection through comparison of the SSE with different models.

-** **
+# Getting Started
-- Notes: The lab is requred to use only basic libaray of Python.
+The lab is requred to use only basic libaray of Python(Numpy, Pandas and Matplotlib).